Tap Fiscal

 • DIFC (Dubai International Financial Centre) – Best for financial and fintech companies

-• The Dubai Multi Commodities Centre (DMCC) operates as an excellent location for businesses that engage in trading activities, commodities trading and cryptocurrency operations.
+• The Dubai Multi Commodities Centre (DMCC) operates as an excellent location for businesses that engage in trading activities and commodities trading, and cryptocurrency operations.

 • JAFZA (Jebel Ali Free Zone) operates as a business zone that serves industrial and logistics companies.

-• Dubai Silicon Oasis (DSO) serves as the top location for businesses operating in IT and AI and innovation-based sectors.
+• Dubai Silicon Oasis (DSO) serves as the top location for businesses operating in IT, AI, and innovation-based sectors.

 Choosing the right company structure is a key step in your Dubai company incorporation process.
-Free Zones operate through three separate business structures which companies can choose from.
+Free Zones operate through three separate business structures that companies can choose from.

-• The Free Zone Establishment (FZE) offers solo entrepreneurs and small businesses an excellent choice because it allows one shareholder to retain full foreign ownership rights while providing protection against business liabilities.
+• The Free Zone Establishment (FZE) offers solo entrepreneurs and small businesses an excellent choice because it allows one shareholder to retain full foreign ownership rights while protecting business liabilities.

-• Free Zone Company (FZC/FZCO) serves partnerships and businesses with multiple shareholders because it allows operations with 2 to 5 shareholders who select this structure for their trading and consulting and service-based businesses.
+• Free Zone Company (FZC/FZCO) serves partnerships and businesses with multiple shareholders because it allows operations with 2 to 5 shareholders who select this structure for their trading, consulting, and service-based businesses.

 Choose a distinctive business title that needs to go through the approval process.
 The name must: